amperka/MobyDig/API.md

 ### `void endBatch(void)`

-The end of output transaction.
-Uploads output buffer to modules daisy-chain.
+The end of the output transaction.
+Uploads output buffer to the modules in the daisy-chain.

 ### `void writeSegments(uint8_t mask, uint8_t deviceIndex = 0)`